School of Rock Franchise Costs: Estimated Initial Investment (Item 7, 2021 FDD)

 - These expenses will vary depending on your decisions about how to equip your School within the standards specified by School of Rock.

-- The estimates in the chart are based on the actual opening operating costs of company-owned School of Rock Businesses.
+- The estimates in the chart, including the amount of additional funds, are based on the actual opening experience of School of Rock’s parent and affiliate in operating company-owned School of Rock Businesses.

-- During the first three months of operation, controllable expenses, such as labor, supplies, and direct operating costs, are typically above average for a School of Rock business due to the need for additional staff training to ensure exceptional service and promoting the School.
+- School of Rock estimates the monies described in the chart will be necessary during the first three months that your School is open and operating.
+During the first three months of operation, controllable expenses, such as labor, supplies, and direct operating costs, are typically above average for a School of Rock business due to the need for additional staff training to ensure exceptional service and promoting the School.

 - The actual amount of additional funds you will need will depend on a variety of factors, such as the number of paid employees you hire and their rate of pay, your own management and operational skill, economic conditions, and competition.